Injured and Innocent Spouse Claims

 Get help with spousal IRS tax liabilities.

-What is an Innocent or Injured Spouse Claim?
+What is an Injured or Innocent Spouse Claim?

-Now, the tax man has come calling and you’re not certain what to do or how you got here.
+Now, the tax man has come calling, and you are not certain what to do or how you got here.
 You know you paid your taxes, or maybe your spouse was the sole breadwinner and bore that responsibility.
 So, how can you be held accountable for the taxes due on your spouse’s income?

-Well, put simply, if you’ve filed joint returns both partners are viewed as jointly and severally liable.
+Well, put simply, if you have filed joint returns, both partners are viewed as jointly and severally liable.
 That means you are held equally responsible.

-However, whether you are still married, legally separated or divorced you may be eligible for an Innocent or Injured Spouse Claim.
+However, whether you are still married, legally separated or divorced, you may be eligible for an Injured or Innocent Spouse Claim.

 We can help you with Innocent and Injured Spouse Claims